 - The Future Trunks arc pulls this on an entire timeline.
-Trunks' Bad Future reaches rock bottom when Zamasu, who has now Ascended to a Higher Plane of Existence, proceeds to Kill 'Em All for everyone on Earth (and possibly the universe).
+Trunks' Bad Future reaches rock bottom when Zamasu, who has now Ascended to a Higher Plane of Existence, proceeds to Kill All Humans for everyone on Earth (and possibly the universe).
 In order to get rid of Zamasu, Goku summons Zeno to take Zamasu out, who ends up taking out the entire timeline with him.
 The heroes just barely manage to go back to the Main timeline and avoid getting erased.
 Later Whis does however time travel once again to create a Close-Enough Timeline and prevent the Bad Future from existing in the first place for Future Trunks and Mai to reside in.

 - Fullmetal Alchemist: Near the climax, Father activates his transmutation circle and forcibly removes the souls from everyone in Amestris, absorbing enough power to contain 'God' and kill everyone save his five sacrifices.
 However, Hohenheim's own transmutation circle, created from the shadow of the eclipse activates not long after, returning everyone to normal.